Frédéric Mabileau - Anjou Chenin des Mille Rocs 2024

 About the estate:

-A leading figure in the Bourgueil and Saint-Nicolas regions since he established his business in 1991, Frédéric Mabileau built up a 35-hectare estate that has been certified organic since 2007 and biodynamic since 2012.
-Following his accidental death in 2020, his son, Remy, took over the business.
+A leading figure in the Bourgueil and Saint-Nicolas regions since settling there in 1991, Frédéric Mabileau built up a 35-hectare estate that has been certified organic since 2007 and biodynamic since 2012.
+Following his accidental death in 2020, his son, Remy, took over the estate.
 Charly, his other son, opened Chez Odette, a restaurant dedicated to local and seasonal cuisine, in the estate’s courtyard.

 Customer rating